The Advanced Placement Program (AP) represents a significant collaboration between colleges and universities and secondary schools.

 Learn more about setting and evaluating your AP policy.

-AP provides prepared and motivated underserved students with the opportunity to succeed in rigorous curricula and in college.
+AP provides prepared and motivated underrepresented students with the opportunity to succeed in rigorous curricula and in college.
 A recent study showed that students who completed an AP Exam using a College Board–issued fee waiver had higher four-year college-going rates, retention rates and first-year grade point averages than non-AP students.
-We are committed to increasing the number of underserved students who participate and succeed in AP by offering:
+We are committed to increasing the number of underrepresented students who participate and succeed in AP by offering:

 - Fee reductions to low-income students.